 Places to Eat in the Texas Hill Country

-- Little Gretel: Little Gretel over on 518 River Rd in Boerne, TX offers Czech, German, and other European food at a decent price point.
+- Little Gretel: Little Gretel over on 518 River Rd. in Boerne offers Czech, German, and other European food at a reasonable price point.
 Those stopping by can enjoy delicious Sunday breakfast or brunch with eggs benedict, french toast, sausage platters, dumplings, and more.
 This restaurant on the banks of Cibolo Creek is great for those looking for food and ambiance.

 - Redbud Cafe & Pub: This vegetarian-friendly American cafe over at 410 4th St. in Blanco has affordable and diverse items like soups, burgers, and fish tacos.
 People love coming here for the food, cold beer, and live music.